 Target ROAS gives you more control over the value that a campaign contributes to your business.
 Marketers that are focused on driving online sales and ideally have the ability to pass back conversion data to Outbrain are a great fit for Target ROAS.
 App clients with a goal of in-app purchases would benefit from Target ROAS as well.

 Who shouldn’t use Target ROAS?

 - A marketer whose priority is their CPA goal (in that case, Target CPA is the mode for you).

 How do I enable Target ROAS mode?

-During campaign setup, after selecting your Campaign Objective and your Creative Format, you will come upon a Budget section with four options from a drop-down menu within the Conversion Bid Strategy: Fully Automatic, Semi Automatic, Target CPA, and Target ROAS.
+During campaign setup, after selecting your Campaign Objective and your Creative Format, you will come upon a section with four options from a drop-down menu within the Conversion Bid Strategy: Max Conversions, Semi Target CPA and Target ROAS.
 Please note, Conversion Bid Strategy will only appear as an option if you select a Campaign Objective of Conversions or App Installs.

 Go ahead and choose Target ROAS.
 Once selected, you must specify one conversion event to enable the mode.
 For more information about the conversion setup process, please visit this Help Center article.
 If you do not plan on passing back conversion sales data, you must enter a conversion value on the Conversions tab (top of the left-hand sidebar).

 However, if you do plan on dynamically passing back conversion sales data, please refer to the “How do I implement dynamic values?”
 Help Center article.
 We suggest using dynamic values if you have multiple conversion values that you want your pixel to receive, as this will ensure accuracy of your ROAS calculation.

 Next, enter the ROAS goal that you wish to obtain.
 Remember that ROAS is a percentage, so if ROAS goal is 150%, that means you would expect to spend $100 and get a return of $150.

 How do I control my campaign on Target ROAS mode?